BOOK A STAY IN THE LODGE

 1877

-Patagonia has been investigated by several expeditions since the early 19th century for many reasons, like the quest for the Santa Cruz River’s headwaters.
+Patagonia had been the subject of several expeditions since the early 19th century.
+A source of interest for many reasons, among them the quest to discover the Santa Cruz River’s headwaters.
 First, Charles Darwin and Fitz Roy attempted to find it but failed.
-Years later, Valentin Feilberg reached the source: a vast lake, but he mistakes it for Lago Viedma.
-Finally, an expedition commanded by Francisco Perito Moreno identifies the lake as a distinct body of water and named it Lago Argentino.
+Years later, Valentin Feilberg reached the source: a vast lake, but in fact he had instead come across Lago Viedma.
+Finally, an expedition commanded by Francisco Perito Moreno identified the lake as a distinct body of water and named it Lago Argentino.

 1901